Natural product: Modern natural product-derived drugs

 Many prescribed drugs have been either directly derived from or inspired by natural products.
 Approximately 35% of the annual global market of medicine is either from natural products or related drugs.
 This breaks down as 25% from plants, 13% from microorganisms, and 3% from animal sources.

 Between 1981 and 2019, the FDA approved 1,881 new chemical entities, of which 65 (3.5%) were unaltered natural products, 99 (5.3%) were defined mixture botanical drugs, 178 (9.5%) were natural product derivatives, and 164 (8.7%) were synthetic compounds containing natural product pharmacophores.
 Altogether, this accounts for 506 (26.9%) of all new approved drugs.
 Additionally, natural products and their derivatives often show higher success rates in later clinical trial phases and may have lower toxicity profiles compared to synthetic compounds.

 Some of the oldest natural product based drugs are analgesics.
 The bark of the willow tree has been known since antiquity to have pain-relieving properties due to the natural product salicin, which in turn may be hydrolyzed into salicylic acid.
 A synthetic derivative acetylsalicylic acid better known as aspirin is a widely used pain reliever.
 Its mechanism of action is inhibition of the cyclooxygenase (COX) enzyme.
-Another notable example is opium extracted from the latex of Papaver somniferous (a flowering poppy plant).
+Another notable example is opium.
 The most potent narcotic component of opium is the alkaloid morphine, which acts as an opioid receptor agonist.
 The N-type calcium channel blocker ziconotide is an analgesic based on a cyclic peptide cone snail toxin (ω-conotoxin MVIIA) from the species Conus magus.